MicrosoftDocs/playfab-docs/playfab-docs/sdks/c/index.md

 # PlayFab Services SDK for C/C++

-The new PlayFab Services SDK for C/C++ is currently available for the following platforms: Win32 (x64 only), Nintendo Switch, Sony PlayStation&#174; and the Microsoft GDK.
+The new PlayFab Services SDK for C/C++ is currently available for the following platforms: Win32 (x64 only), Nintendo Switch, Sony PlayStation&#174;, iOS, macOS, Android, Linux, and the Microsoft GDK.
 Depending on the platform you're targeting, the way you acquire the SDK differs.

 ## Win32